 Here are some ideas to keep children engaged with reading, writing, exploring, and learning during out-of-school time, whether they're interested in science, art, nature, history, current events, or almost anything else.

-What will school look like during the 2020-2021 school year — and into the Fall of 2021?
+What does school look like during this unprecedented 2020-2021 school year — and into the Fall of 2021?
 Learn more from the following resources, which include news headlines, expert recommendations, and statements from professional organizations.
 For information related to social-emotional learning and impacts of the crisis, see our related resource page.

 The coronavirus and other recent events have put an enormous strain on families nationwide.
 How can educators and parents support children who may be struggling with anxiety, depression, trauma, fear, food insecurity, or homelessness as a result of the current crises?
 And how can schools address trauma related to the pandemic itself, as well as events related to racial injustice and immigration enforcement?